-Determination of On-peak Billed Demand: The Maximum Measured Demand that occurs during the On-Peak period shall be the On-Peak Billed Demand.
+Determination of On-peak Billed Demand: The On-peak Maximum Demand shall be the On-peak Billed Demand.

-RATE FILE Sheet No. 1 of 2 Schedule No. Cp-3 Public Service Commission of Wisconsin Amendment No. 65
+RATE FILE Sheet No. 1 of 2 Schedule No. Cp-3 Public Service Commission of Wisconsin Amendment No. 1

 Industrial Power Time-of-Day Service